grafana/agent/docs/sources/flow/reference/components/discovery.kubelet.md

 `refresh_interval`  | `duration`     | How often the Kubelet should be polled for scrape targets | `5s`    | no
 `url`               | `string`       | URL of the Kubelet server.                                |         | no

-One of the following authentication methods must be provided if kubelet authentication is enabled
+One of the following authentication methods must be provided if kubelet authentication is enabled:

 - [`authorization` block][authorization].
 - [`bearer_token_file` argument](#arguments).
 - [`bearer_token` argument](#arguments).